InfinitumForm/serbian-transliteration/readme.txt

 == Upgrade Notice ==

-= 2.1.6 =
-* Fixed autoloader to keep algorithms inside the plugin
-* Optimized transliterator for pages and posts

-= 2.1.5 =
-* Fixed permalink problems for the new posts
-* Fixed performances for the post updates

-= 2.1.4 =
-* Fixed SEO module for the Google index

-= 2.1.3 =
+= 2.1.8 =
-* Fixed sitemap redirection issues
-* Added new attributes for transliteration
+* Added support and integration for Polylang plugin
-* Removed unnecessary and obsolete code
-* Optimization of PHP algorithms

-= 2.1.2 =
-* Fixed PHP fatal errors
-* Improved transliteration of cached content
-* Added security protocols
-* Improved PHP code
+* Improved and optimized permalink algorithm

-= 2.1.1 =
+* Optimized plugin loading
-* Fixing filters for the Contact Form 7
+* Added new filters for developers

-= 2.1.0 =
+= 2.1.7 =
-* Added new autoloader for better performances
+* Optimized main plugin control model
-* Added new caching functionality
+* Added navigation caching
-* Added prevention of redirection on AJAX calls
-* Improved PHP code
-* Fixed bugs from the previous version
+* Fixed a bug with the repeating notification
-* Improved block editor script

 == Frequently Asked Questions ==